tawanda-/covid19amanani/README.md

 ## Description

-The word isiXhosa word Amanani translated in to English means numbers.
+Amanani is an isiXhosa word when translated to English means numbers.
 IsiXhosa is one of the official languages of South Africa.
 So the literal transalation of Covid-19 amanani is Covid-19 numbers.

 ## Tech